How to sew a scarf into a top

 - Make a hem on your batwing top, by double folding the fabric in and sewing 2 lines of stitches (or use a twin needle).

 - Decide how loose your top will be and sew 2 stitches on the sides, using these measurements.
 Start from the hem up to where you want the armholes to be.
-I used an old blouse that fits loose to decide how loose I want this top and then I went up 20 cm = 8″.
+I used an old blouse that fits loosely to decide how loose I want this top and then I went up 8″.

 - Start wearing your loose, comfortable batwing top everywhere!

-My top would look great at a 4th of July picnic, don’t you think?
+My top would look great at a 4th of July picnic too, don’t you think?

 Other posts you might like:

 - Reusable Snack Bag Sewing Tutorial - June 20, 2019